SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/searchengine/se-results.md

 ---
-title: Exploring search results
-uid: search_engine_results
+title: search_engine_results
-SortOrder: 50
+description:
+author:
+so.date:
+keywords:
+so.topic:
 ---

+# Exploring search results

 After building the SearchEngine query and calling `execute()`, it is time to look at the returned data.